How COBENFY™ works

 Sagan is taking COBENFY.
 Sagan was compensated for his time.

-Discover how COBENFY is different—COBENFY is not an antipsychotic
+Discover how COBENFY is different*

 COBENFY is the first and only FDA-approved schizophrenia medicine that is thought to work by activating small proteins in the brain called muscarinic acetylcholine receptors.